nus-cs1010/2425-s1/docs/about.md

 ### Collaboration on Programming Exercises

-- As a key component to train students in problem-solving and programming skills, the programming exercises are best solved with an individual effort.
+- As a key component through which students learn problem-solving and programming skills, the programming exercises are best solved with an individual effort.
 - Students are, however, free to collaborate and learn from each other.
-If the exercises are solved with the help of others, students should give credit to those who helped them (in comments of the code) as good professional etiquette.
+If the exercises are solved with the help of others, students should give credit to those who helped them (as part of C comments) as good professional etiquette.
 - Copy-pasting from collaborators (or other online sources) when solving programming exercises would not help students learn.
 Our experience indicates that students whose exercise submissions exhibit high similarity with other students tend to perform poorly in practical exams.
-- A good rule-of-thumb to follow is the Gilligan Island's Rule: After discussing with others, engage in 30 minutes of mind-numbing activities, before working again on an exercise question without referring to any notes of the discussion.
-This approach ensures that the student is able to reconstruct the solution based on what he/she has understood through the discussion.
+A good rule of thumb to follow is Gilligan Island's Rule: After discussing with others, engage in 30 minutes of mind-numbing activities, before working again on an exercise question without referring to any notes of the discussion.
+This approach ensures that the student can reconstruct the solution based on what he/she has understood through the discussion.

 ### Late/Missed Submission Policy